Jan Fran: Career

 Fran began her career as a foreign correspondent with SBS, working on Insight and Dateline.
 For her series on women in post-war Uganda, she was nominated for a Young Walkley Award in 2012.
 She was a presenter on The Feed from the program’s launch in 2013 until July 2019.
 She has collaborated in various ways with co-presenter Marc Fennell.

 As a presenter, Fran has hosted TV coverage of Tropfest, and has been a guest presenter on Network Ten’s The Project.
 In 2017, she was made an Australia Day Ambassador.
 Fran also hosted the series Medicine or Myth? on SBS in 2019.

-Fran is an ambassador for Plan International Australia, and has hosted a series of podcasts called Sexism and the City which Plan commissioned.
+Fran is an ambassador for Plan International Australia and has hosted a series of podcasts called Sexism and the City which Plan commissioned.
 She has also challenged the different ways in which the perpetrators of the Christchurch mosque shootings and the Orlando nightclub shooting were described and presented by the media.

+In 2019 Fran won a Walkley Award for three episodes of her online video series, The Frant in the category of "All Media: Commentary, Analysis, Opinion, and Critique."
+Her works examined the gender pay gap, the merit myth, and biased media reporting after the mass-shooting in Christchurch.

 As of November 2019, she is writing a memoir, Of Middle Eastern Appearance, to be published by Hachette Australia.

-In 2021, Fran hosted Question Everything with Wil Anderson on ABC.
+In 2021, Fran began hosting Question Everything with Wil Anderson on ABC.